Whitehall rowboat: History

 The Whitehall rowboat was the first boat to be constructed in an inverted-hull set-up to speed up the manufacturing process.

 The hull shape is characterized by a nearly straight stem, and slight flare to the bow, rounded sides, with a keel running the entire length of the bottom and a distinctive wine glass transom with a full skeg.
 Considered one of the most beautiful row-boats, they are designed to handle the harbor chop and yet track straight.
-Speed was the issue with these boats, as the first to the ship with the goods generally received the lion's share of the sales.
+Speed was the issue with these boats, as the first to the ship with the goods generally received most of the sales.
 Later the shore patrol used these boats for customs, police issues, water taxi, and newspaper reporting.

 Whitehalls in the early 20th century were a popular recreational boat and were known as the "bicycle of the sea".
 A beginning rower finds it easier to row this design in a straight line because of the tracking type keel.
 Turning requires stronger strokes on one side, and by braking with one oar and pulling with the other the boat can be turned in its own length.